 No response.
 Do you have any intention to do the right thing or should I just urge LDI to deal with you?

-Days later PUSA sent a reply, but this time it was not “signed”:
+PUSA replied several days later, but this time the response was not “signed”:

 In fact, the companies mentioned in our email were companies that LDI has made public to everyone without purchasing their list.
 Because so many people responded to the email with more questions about the boycott, many of them questioning the research, we sent another email to everyone on our list telling them to go to LDI as they were the source of the info.
 This information is public and I am not sure why you are so upset by making it public.
 Being pro-life is not a business, you know, and I would think that telling others about these companies would be exactly what LDI would want anyways [sic].

 Your response is stunning.
 This is not about purchasing the list.
 It is about who did the work.
 You admit you got the information from LDI and now that you raised money on LDI’s labor you are making LDI staff work even harder responding to inquiries from those who received your email.
-In other words, you get the money to run your group but the organization that is scraping by and did the great work gets nothing to run their organization.
+In other words, you get the money to run your group but the organization that is scraping by and did the magnificent work gets nothing to run their organization.
 Who made public the list of companies you sent out by email?
 Where did you get the list?
 What is the direct source of the list?
 They are the people who should be responding to the questions of people you emailed.

-“Being pro-life is not a business, you know, and I would think that telling others about these companies would be exactly what LDI would want anyways [sic].”
+Being pro-life is not a business, you know, and I would think that telling others about these companies would be exactly what LDI would want anyways [sic].”
 Your implication that LDI is only trying to make a buck is both insulting and utterly ridiculous.
 (This coming from a group with a budget in the millions compared to LDI with an annual budget of less than $100,000.)
-If they are just trying to make a buck, they are pretty bad at it.
+If they are just trying to make a buck, they are bad at it.
 And people like you steal LDI’s work without even giving the group credit.
-LDI does want the word to go out, but did not do the work for you to send out fundraising emails.
+LDI does want the word to go out but did not do the work for you to send out fundraising emails.
 Being pro-life is not a business, you know!